 Demand for Cannabis Concentrates in Colorado

-Concentrates and edibles accounted for about a third of overall marijuana sales, up from just 24% a year earlier.
+Concentrates and edibles accounted for about a third of overall cannabis sales, up from just 24% a year earlier.
 Growth in concentrates sales accounted for most of that increase.

 While all categories of cannabis products enjoyed healthy growth, alternative methods of consumption outpaced traditional flower sales.
-In Q1 2014 when adult-use launched in Colorado, over 70% of sales came from dried flower; in Q3 2016, that was down to 56%.
-In contrast, concentrate sales were $20 million in Q1 2014, or 13% of sales.
-By Q3 of 2016 they had quadrupled to $80 million and 22% of sales.
-Edibles (including candy, beverages, tinctures, and all food) more than tripled during the same period, from $17m to $53m, moving from 11% to 14% of sales.
+In Q1 2014 when adult-use launched in Colorado, over 70% of sales came from dried flower; in 2017, that was down to 61.8%.
+In contrast, concentrate sales in Q1 2014 were about 13% of sales and in 2017 they had 27.3% of sales.
 Vape pens and vape products, candy, and other portable and convenient methods of consumption are especially popular with Colorado consumers.